andykent/immutable-transform/README.md

 ## Why?

 The `update()` function from React can be really helpful when dealing with immutable state trees in Redux.
-I found the syntax wacky ad confusing though and thought there must be a better way.
+I found the syntax of mongo style `$` prefixed operation keys to be confusing though and thought there must be a better way.

 You can think of this library as very similar to React's `update()` but the only possible transform is `$apply`.
-Wherever you need a computed value, you provide a function instead and that function will be called with the current value at that point in the state tree, the functions return value becomes the new value in the state tree.
+Wherever you need a computed value, you provide a function instead and that function will be called with the current value at that point in the state tree, the function's return value becomes the new value placed back into the state tree.
 Simple but powerful and composable.

 ## The API